the-mikedavis/xenium/README.md

 issuing **r**emote **p**rocedure **c**alls using HTTP.
 RPC allows the client to send a request to a server which will execute a command based on the request and any other parameters in the call.
 Along the same line is JSON-RPC.
-The main idea is that the server and client can be written in any language.
+The main idea is that the server and client can be written in any language, independent of eachother.

 Xeeny... _what_?